-been legally manufactured and marketed under that name in another Member State.
+In accordance with the Commission's interpretative communication on the names under which foodstuffs are sold $(91/C\ 270/02)$ a Member State may legitimately prohibit the marketing on its territory, under the description 'vinegar', of products obtained by dilution with water of acetic acid, even if the products have been legally manufactured and marketed under that name in another Member State.
 12.4.
 Mustard "Condiment sauce prepared from ground often defatted mustard seed that is mixed into slurry with other ingredients such as water, vinegar, salt, juice of unripe grapes, grape must, fruit juice, alcoholic beverage or other potable liquids, oil and other spices and refined" 12.5.
-Soups and broths This category covers ready-to-eat soups and concentrated (e.g. in powder form or semi dehydrated) products to be reconstituted before consumption.
+Soups and broths This category covers ready-to-eat soups and concentrated (e.g. in powder form or sem dehydrated) products to be reconstituted before consumption.
 12.6.
-Sauces This category covers ready-to-eat, dehydrated or concentrated products, including sauce, gravy, vinaigrette, mayonnaise, ketchup and tomato-based sauces, salad cream, dressing, marinades and similar products.
-Emulsified sauces are based, at least in part, on a fat- or oil-in water emulsion.
-Non-emulsified sauces include inter alia barbecue sauce, tomato ketchup, cheese sauce, chilli sauce, sweet and sour dipping sauce etc. This category does not cover vegetable preparations which serve as basis for sauce (belonging to category 4.2) as well as products covered under category 5.4, e.g. non-fruit toppings, glazing, coatings, syrups, sweet sauces for decorative, coating and/or filling purposes.
+Sauces This category covers ready-to-eat, dehydrated or concentrated products, including sauce gravy, vinaigrette, mayonnaise, ketchup and tomato-based sauces, salad cream, dressing marinades and similar products.
+Emulsified sauces are based, at least in part, on a fat- o oil-in water emulsion.
+Non-emulsified sauces include inter alia barbecue sauce, tomate ketchup, cheese sauce, chilli sauce, sweet and sour dipping sauce etc. This category does not cover vegetable preparations which serve as basis for sauce (belonging to category 4.2) as well as products covered under category 5.4, e.g. non-fruit toppings, glazing, coatings, syrups, sweet sauces for decorative, coating and/or filling purposes.
 This category does not cover either jelly coatings of meat products or glazing agents for meat which are covered by category 8.3.3.
 12.7.
-Salads and savoury based sandwich spreads This category covers prepared or dressed salad, spreadable salad, meat salad or fish salad.
+Salads and savoury based sandwich spreads This category covers prepared or dressed salad, spreadable salad, meat salad or fisl salad.
 Potato salad, eggplant salad, tzatziki, humus and similar products are considered vegetable-based salads or sandwich spreads.
-This category includes Feinkostsalat as defined by the Leitsätze des Deutschen Lebensmittelbuchs für Feinkostsalate which describes feinkostsalat as ready-to-eat products produced from ingredients of animal and/or vegetable origin in a complementary sauce.
-It can be produced on the basis of meat products, processed fish, crustacean and/or mollusc products, vegetables, fruits, mushrooms, cheese, eggs, pasta, rice.
+This category includes Feinkostsalat as defined by the Leitsätze des Deutscher Lebensmittelbuchs für Feinkostsalate which describes feinkostsalat as ready-to-ea products produced from ingredients of animal and/or vegetable origin in complementary sauce.
+It can be produced on the basis of meat products, processed fish crustacean and/or mollusc products, vegetables, fruits, mushrooms, cheese, eggs, pasta rice.
 12.8.
-Yeast and yeast products This category includes Baker's yeast and leaven used in the manufacture of baked goods and alcoholic beverages.
+Yeast and yeast products This category includes Baker's yeast and leaven used in the manufacture of baked good and alcoholic beverages.
 It also covers yeast derivatives such as yeast extracts.
 12.9.
-Protein products, excluding products covered in category 1.8 This category includes protein analogues or substitutes for standard products, such as meat, fish or milk; including gelatine and unflavoured soy drinks.
-These products can contain sugar and/or flavouring to improve taste acceptance, however they do not have a pronounced sweet taste and/or flavoured taste.
+Protein products, excluding products covered in category 1.8 This category includes protein analogues or substitutes for standard products, such a meat, fish or milk; including gelatine and unflavoured soy drinks.
+These products cat contain sugar and/or flavouring to improve taste acceptance, however they do not have pronounced sweet taste and/or flavoured taste.